RaoOfPhysics/apostilb.github.io/about.md

 | :-----: | :-----: | :-----: |
 | freely available <br /> (open access) research | undiscovered science | lay summaries |

-**[Apostilb:reflections](http://apostilb.github.io/reflections/)** is our meta-blog about science communication, journalism, research and everything in between.
+**[Apostilb: reflections](http://apostilb.github.io/reflections/)** is our meta-blog about science communication, journalism, research and everything in between.

 ### About the name